ibm-cloud-docs/cli/reference/ibmcloud/cli_api_policy.md

 {: #ibmcloud_iam_api_key_lock_options}

 NAME (required)
-:   The name of the API key to be locked, exclusive with UUID.
+:   The name of the API key to be locked, exclusively with UUID.

 UUID (required)
-:   UUID of the API key to be locked, exclusive with NAME.
+:   UUID of the API key to be locked, exclusively with NAME.

 -f, --force
 :   Force lock without confirmation.